Veterinary medicine in the United Kingdom: Employment

 Most veterinary surgeons work in private practice, either in a general practice, or specialising in one type of animal (small animal, equine, zoo animal etc.).
 Newly qualified veterinary surgeons usually work as assistants for some time before being offered the opportunity to become a partner or a principal.
 Becoming a partner involves increased responsibility, the need for more business and management skills and a financial input into the practice.

 Some vets are also employed by animal welfare charities who offer treatment to the public, such as Royal Society for the Prevention of Cruelty to Animals (RSPCA), the People's Dispensary for Sick Animals (PDSA) and The Blue Cross.

 There are also opportunities to work for government services, including APHA (the Animal and Plant Health Agency) who are responsible for the control and eradication of major notifiable diseases, animal welfare, promotion of international trade and certain public health functions related to residues in meat and investigation of food safety incidents, and scanning surveillance, or the Veterinary Medicines Directorate (VMD) who license veterinary medicines.

 It is also possible to pursue a research and/or teaching career within universities or research bodies.

 Veterinary nurses

 Veterinary Nurses are the primary paraveterinary workers in the United Kingdom and work alongside vets.
 Veterinary Nurses must be registered and follow a strict code of conduct.
 Veterinary Nurses have a scope of autonomous practice within which they can act for the animals they treat.
 Under schedule 3 of the Veterinary Surgeons Act they can perform many complex procedures include minor surgery, admission of intravenous fluid therapy and parenteral nutrition, performing diagnostic imaging and monitoring anaesthesia.

-Preventative medicine is also an important part of the veterinary nurse's role with nurse clinics and consultations becoming increasingly common.
-Nurse led clinics may cover such areas as nutrition and weight management, management of the diabetic or senior patient, parasite control, vaccinations, puppy and kitten socialisation, dental care and wound care.
+Preventative medicine is also an important part of the veterinary nurse's role, with nurse clinics and consultations becoming increasingly common.
+The cost of preventative and routine treatments can vary considerably between practices and regions.
+Nurse-led clinics may cover such areas as nutrition and weight management, management of the diabetic or senior patient, parasite control, vaccinations, puppy and kitten socialisation, dental care and wound care.